Help Wanted: An airbrush artist to save the summer

 “No one.”

 Baralos said he had already raised prices — 50 cents here, $1 there.
 He’d ordered new laminated menus.
-The kid’s breakfast — two eggs, pancakes or French toast with meat — was now $7.99, a dollar more than last summer.
+The kids breakfast — two eggs, pancakes or French toast with meat — was now $7.99, a dollar more than last summer.

 He attributed the lack of workers to unemployment benefits.
 A worker in New Jersey could receive up to $1,000 a week with the $300 federal bonus, according to state data.
 Baralos said he had some potential workers ask about being paid under the table so they could keep getting unemployment.
 He said he declined.

-He worried if he could afford to hire all the staff he needs.
+He worried whether he could afford to hire all the staff he needs.

 “In the end, does it work for us to pay them so much?” he said.